Harvinator/back-end-instructions/readme.txt

 == Frequently Asked Questions ==

+= The instructions aren't showing when I use the custom instructions tab.
+This actually has to do with jQuery and the character output.
+The plugin uses jQuery to add the custom tab, as well as pull in the content from the instruction post.
+If you use double quotation marks, brackets, and a few other types of characters, it will break the jQuery and cause the tab to not show.
+If you run into these issues, try using an [HTML Character Entity](http://www.addedbytes.com/download/html-character-entities-cheat-sheet/png/) to replace the questionable characters in your content.
+I currently do not have a running list of what characters cause the jQuery in this plugin to break - but I do know that "" and [] will do it if it's in your content.
+Replace them with the appropriate HTML Entities (in this example, &amp;#34; for the double quotes and  &amp;#91; and &amp;#93; for the brackets), and your problem is solved (and the display will be fine).

 = How do you pull these posts into the front end of the site? = As of version 2.0 - due to the numerous requests I've gotten, you can now show them on the front-end of the site if you so desire.
 Under "Settings > Back End Instructions", you may now choose to display the instructions on the front end of the site, as well as choose to keep them private (i.e. open them up to the public, or make a user log in before viewing).
 See the "How to Use" section for further instructions.